Brother Profile KH552 for Paige, July 2026

 Buttons need firm pushing.
 Sometimes I had to press the button twice or three times.
 The firmer you press, the fewer times you’ll need to repeat pressing.
 Also, all the levers need to be in their default positions when you start pressing the buttons.
 Once the buttons are pressed, they are firmly sitting in their positions and do not jump back.
 It took me some time to get used to firmly pressing the buttons.
 But once I got used to the right force needed to push the buttons and reset all levers before, all went smoothly.
 This is one of the reasons this machine needs a patient knitter.
 Watch my video to see how these buttons sometimes misbehave.

 The second imperfection of this machine is slight discoloration of the metal surface as well as roughness.
 I only see this discoloration on the carriage.
 However, keeping in mind that this machine is over 55 years old, this should not be surprising.
 And I still think that this machine has a lot to offer for another 20-30 years, especially if serviced and maintained well.
 However, because of this, the static accumulation on this machine is a bit more than average.
 But this problem is solved by using wax and regular oiling.
 Thus, with this setup, I am including two wax cylinders.
-This is the second reason this machine needs a patient and caring knitter who will ensure all the setup steps are undertaken prior to the knitting and ensure this machine is well-kept and serviced timely.
+This is the second reason this machine needs a patient and caring knitter who will ensure all the setup steps are undertaken prior to the knitting and ensure this machine is well-kept and serviced on time.
 One tube of oil will be included.
-Another good oil to use is gun oil on Amazon.

 The third imperfection is the levers on the carriage.
 The lever on the right-hand side slides not as smoothly as on the left-hand side.
-The metal bracket on the left-hand side was popped out when I got this machine.
-I fixed it and secured it (it will NOT pop out again) but the metal grooves are not as smooth).
-I am a petite woman with medium-strength hands and I still move the levers without too much force.
+The metal bracket on the left-hand side popped out when I got this machine.
+I fixed it and secured it (it will NOT pop out again), but the metal grooves are not as smooth.
+I am a petite woman with medium-strength hands, and I still move the levers without too much force.
 At the end of my video, I show the movements of these two side levers.

 Video of tests and demo of all imperfections is here.